parasitetwin/batchCorr_Anton/Notes/to-do.md

 R CMD check error: no test files
 - Write unit tests, primarily for exported functions

-R CMD check error: running examples failed BiocCheck::BiocCheck error: At least 80% of man pages documenting exported objects must have runnable examples.
-- Make, check and/or fix examples for exported functions; at least the makeBatchObject and makeQCObject examples are not working
-- you can skip examples for functions we de-export and add a @noRd tag instead

 R CMD check warning:
 Undocumented code objects:
   ‘B_PT’ ‘B_meta’ ‘PTfill’ ‘PTnofill’ ‘meta’